Pelosi says Ginni Thomas texts show need for Supreme Court ethics code

 Pelosi on Thursday declined to say whether Thomas should recuse himself or resign from the court, telling reporters, “I don’t think he should have ever been appointed, so, we could take it back to there.”

 But she did say that the court’s lack of a code of ethics presents a serious problem.
-Judges who serve on other federal courts are required by ethics rules to recuse themselves in cases that would give the appearance of partiality, but Supreme Court justices are not subject to an ethical code.

 “They have no code of ethics,” Pelosi said at her weekly news conference at the Capitol.
 “And it’s — really?
 The Supreme Court of the United States?
 They’re making judgments about the air we breathe and everything else, and we don’t even know what their ethical standard is? … Why should they have lower standards than members of Congress in terms of reporting and all the rest?”